Skip to main content

 Cost-Effective Scalability

-Let’s start with where RAG often fails: in endless proof-of-concepts that never scale.
+Let's be honest: RAG often fails in endless proof-of-concepts that never scale.
 Why?
 Because many pilots overlook what matters to a CSO (privacy), CFO (risk and ROI), CTO (scale), and COO (operations).
 Ultimately, it all boils down to scalability: To unlock full value, RAG needs to prove itself in enterprise-scale deployments – handling millions of documents, thousands of user roles, and complex entitlements.

 At Squirro, we don’t just talk AI – we deliver it at enterprise scale.
 From 10,000-user deployments and 15 million+ document rollouts to complex privacy and governance requirements in highly regulated environments, we’ve delivered GenAI deployments that have stood the test of time.
 Building a small-scale RAG may be straightforward.
 The true test is scaling it securely, cost-effectively, and in full compliance with enterprise-grade data governance — and that’s exactly where Squirro excels.